ordina-jworks/ordina-jworks.github.io/_posts/2019-01-14-Infrastructure-as-code-with-terraform-and-aws-serverless.md

 As I already mentioned using Swagger to define your API Gateway has some advantages:
 * It keeps your terraform more concise
-* You can use this swagger to get a nice representation of you API
+* You can use this swagger to get a nice representation of your API

 ```hcl-terraform
 resource "aws_api_gateway_rest_api" "codingtips-api-gateway" {